Csaenz10/Problems-solved-with-R-and-Python/README.md

 5 80+            16584
 ```

 * Recreate the following plot with the data in the `nueces_demographics` tibble.
 The font size of the axis titles is 20 and the font size of the axis values is 18.
-Hint: the [R Graphics Cookbook](http://www.cookbook-r.com/Graphs/) could be useful here.

 ![](R_Problem_2_Files/nueces_num-people_age-class.png)